+Valuation under

-Valuation under IFRS 9
+IFRS 9

 Assets

 Account receivables Amortised cost

 Other receivables Amortised cost

 Distressed asset portfolios Amortised cost

-Other long-term receivables Amortised cost

-from investments
+Financial investments FVTPL

 Liabilities

 Accounts payable Amortised cost

 Other payables Amortised cost

 Lease liabilities Amortised cost

 Short-term loans Amortised cost

 Long-term loans Amortised cost

 In line with IFRS 9 "Financial Instruments" financial assets and liabilities are recognized when the Company becomes a party to the contractual provisions of the instrument.
 Financial assets are derecognized when the rights to receive cash flows from the assets have expired or have been transferred and the Company has, for all intents and purposes, transferred all of the risks and rewards of ownership.
-Financial liabilities are derecognized when the contractual commitment is discharged, cancelled or expires
+Financial liabilities are derecognized when the contractual commitment is discharged, cancelled or expires.